-E-Maj functions that are available to users are listed in alphabetic order below.
+The E-Maj functions that are available to users can be grouped into 3 categories.
+They are listed below, in alphabetic order.
 They are all callable by roles having emaj\adm privileges.
-The chart also specifies those callable by emaj\viewer roles.
+The charts also specify those callable by emaj\viewer roles.